jeffpar/pcjs.v1/README.md

 ### Installing PCjs

-The following instructions were written for OS X users.
-However, users of other operating systems should have no problem following along.
+The following instructions were originally written for OS X.  However, users of other operating systems should have no problem following along.
 There are some prerequisites:

+- Node with NPM (download an installation package for your OS from [nodejs.org](http://nodejs.org/download/))
-- Git (included with OS X Developer Tools; separate download required for Windows)
+- Git (included with OS X Developer Tools; separate download required for [Windows](http://git-scm.com/download/win))

+Some additional (optional) tools are also recommended:

-- Python (used by NPM and included with OS X; separate download required for Windows)
+- Python (included with OS X; separate download required for [Windows](https://www.python.org/downloads/windows/)
-- Node with NPM (download an appropriate installation package from [nodejs.org](http://nodejs.org/download/))
+- GitHub (useful for getting Git set up on [Windows](https://windows.github.com/); also available for [OS X](https://mac.github.com/))

 Once you have the prerequisites, open a command-line window, `cd` to the directory where you'd like to install PCjs, and type the following commands: